Contribute to Publications

 It's important to keep the following guidelines in mind as you write your article.

 - Every submission should be an original work.
-We occasionally reprint an article previously published by the author, but only if it fits our theme and audience.
+We occasionally reprint an article previously published by the author, but that is determined on a case-by-case basis.

 - Start your article with a strong concept or thesis.